 The IPC Transitional RSP was used in connection with the Spin-Off.
-The aggregate number of common shares issuable under the IPC Transitional RSP was 152,790 common shares as at the date of grant.
+As at the date hereof, the aggregate number of common shares issuable under the IPC Transitional RSP, assuming full vesting, is 58,446 common shares.

-Participants were granted an award of restricted shares under the IPC Transitional RSP, which will vest according to the same timetable as the Lundin Petroleum Unit Bonus Plan each year to May 31, 2018 and May 31, 2019, subject to continued employment.
+The outstanding IPC Transitional RSP awards will vest on May 31, 2019, subject to continued employment.
 No further awards may be made in the future under the IPC Transitional RSP, and the IPC Transitional RSP shall terminate following the payment of awards, if any, vesting on May 31, 2019.